AndyObtiva/bundler-download/README.md

 ### Downloadfile

-A gem `Downloadfile` contains `download` links for files that need to be downloaded relative to the gem directory after `bundle install`.
+An app or gem `Downloadfile` contains `download` links for files that need to be downloaded relative to the gem directory after `bundle install`.

 Downloadfile entries follow this format (keyword args are optional):